Premier Volleyball League

 The Premier Volleyball League (PVL) is the top-level professional women's volleyball league in the Philippines organized by the Sports Vision Management Group, Inc. The PVL was established in 2004 as the inter-collegiate Shakey's V-League (SVL) until it rebranded to the current entity in 2017.
-Prior to becoming a full-fledged professional league in 2021, the PVL was open to participation of corporate owned semi-professional clubs and non-collegiate teams backed by local governments.
+Prior to becoming a full-fledged professional league in 2021, the PVL was open to participation of commercial owned semi-professional clubs and non-collegiate teams backed by local governments.

 The PVL previously operated men's and collegiate divisions before they were spun-off into Spikers' Turf and the V-League, respectively, both are also operated by Sports Vision.

-The Creamline Cool Smashers are the most successful team with ten titles, which included the league's only Grand Slam in the 2024 season.
+The Creamline Cool Smashers are the most successful team with eleven titles, which included the league's only Grand Slam in the 2024 season.

 History

 2004–2016: Shakey's V-League

 The Premier Volleyball League was established in 2004 as the Shakey's V-League.
 The league was founded by Sports Vision Management Group, Inc., a group led by former Philippine Basketball Association commissioner Jun Bernardino, Ricky Palou, Moying Martelino and Rhea Navarro, with Shakey's Pizza serving as the title sponsor throughout the lifetime of the SVL.
-Initially an inter-collegiate women's league, it expanded to include corporate teams beginning in 2011.
+Initially an inter-collegiate women's league, it expanded to include commercial teams beginning in 2011.